devsecops/bootcamp/Week-1/labs/LAB-1.md

 ## Open Contribution

 A huge part of DevSecOps is the Open Contribution model.
 By opening up the contribution to a project we take advantage of the ability to move faster through collaboration.
+One of the projects we are working hard on getting Open Contribution iterating on is [Raindance] (https://github.com/devsecops/raindance)

+Take the issue that you and think about how this issue maps back to the Raindance attack model.
+Determine the attacker type, attack vector and the service type.